Cameronsplaze/AWS-ContainerManager/README.md

 ### Phase 1, MVP

-- Finish the prototype for leaf/game stack.
+- Finish the prototype for the Leaf Stack:
-  - Add two alarms on the "cron lambda" (Different, so they have different thresholds/counts before alarming)
-    - One that gets pushed "num_connections" from lambda, and alarms if it's 0 for too long.
-(If you just called lambda directly on first 0, it could be while the user is re-logging.
-The alarm forces multiple points to be 0, so you know they're gone)
-    - Built in metric that alarms if the lambda errors too many times.
-  - If EITHER trigger, point to same lambda that spins down the EC2 instance.
-    - Move the "events:DisableRule" call here.
-If cron lambda ever gets left on without an instance, this lets the system reset itself.
   - Incase the instance is left on without a cron lambda (left on too long), add an alarm that triggers the BaseStack to email you.
 I don't see how this can ever trigger, but it'll let me sleep at night.
     - If the time limit is 12 hours, see if there's a way to get it to email you EVERY 12 hours.
   - Once base stack is prototyped, figure out logic for spinning up the container when someone tries to connect.
-[One example here](https://conermurphy.com/blog/route53-hosted-zone-lambda-dns-invocation-aws-cdk).
     - When this triggers lambda to start the ASG, is it possible to also reset the metric for player count?
 At least push metric of 1.
 This lets you keep the container alive while it updates to the latest version, without anyone having to down-date to that version and connect.
 Once it updates, it restarts and you can connect with the latest version.

 - Finish the prototype for the Base Stack: